Last Updated on February 9, 2025

 Scale

 The scale consists of six faces as shown below which vary in gestures.
-The left-most face shows no pain.
-The faces show more and more pain from left to right up and rightmost face shows extreme pain.
+The leftmost face shows no pain.
+The faces show more and more pain from left to right and the rightmost face shows extreme pain.

 Thus score ‘0’ = ‘no pain’ and score ’10’ = ‘very much pain.’